 - Falls or other slips and trips

-- Broken railing or stairs events
+- A broken railing or stairs events

 - Battery or assault from a third party due to negligent supervision or security

-Call us about the homeowner’s liability event, car accident, or other incident and leave your contact information.
+Call us about the homeowner’s liability event, car accident, or other incident, and leave your contact information.

-We can review the homeowner’s insurer or insurance information like an insurance policy to see if it will provide coverage under the policy limits and set up an attorney client relationship.
+We can review the homeowner’s insurer or insurance information, like an insurance policy, to see if it will provide coverage under the policy limits and set up an attorney-client relationship.

 How Can You Sue on a Homeowners Insurance Claim?

-If you are hurt because of a dangerous condition on another’s premises, then you may be able to file a claim against them.
-They have the obligation to fix or warn others about certain risks.
+If you are hurt because of a dangerous condition on another’s premises, you may be able to file a claim against them.
+They must fix or warn others about certain risks.

 But how do you sue their homeowner’s insurance carrier if you are hurt on their property for hospital bills, lost income, or other damages?

 Take a look at these tips when handling your personal injury case:

 - Notify the insurance company about the accident.

-Regardless of where or when you bring your action, there will be a pile of things to do that will inevitably take up substantial time and money.
+Regardless of where or when you bring your action, there will be many things to do that will inevitably take up substantial time and money.

-Your lawyer should kick off the claims process especially if the carrier refuses the claims, stalls, or drags out the whole thing entirely.
+Your lawyer should kick off the claims process, especially if the carrier refuses the claims, stalls, or drags out the whole thing entirely.

 Chief among those agenda items, they should investigate how the events occurred-talk to people, look around the scene, and organize materials to make sense of everything.

-Our team works on contingency so that you do not have to pay a dime until we win in court or settlement.
+Our team works on contingency, so you do not have to pay a dime until we win in court or settlement.

 Attorneys for Homeowners Insurance Claims and Premises Accidents

-Call us today to schedule an initial consultation of your compensation claim and to learn more about the compensation that may be available to you.
+Call us today to schedule an initial consultation of your compensation claim and learn more about the compensation that may be available.

-We have helped many people and their families recover compensation for their medical expenses, lost wages and pain related to injuries sustained in fall or other incident on the premises of another.
+We have helped many people and their families recover compensation for their medical expenses, lost wages, and pain related to injuries sustained in falls or another incident on the premises of another.